jianlang8611/jianlang8611.github.io/_pages/about.md

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 3 Papers are accepted by KDD 2026!
 See you in Jeju!
 - *2025.11*: &nbsp;💦💦 3 Papers are submitted to CVPR 2026.
 Hope a wonderful result.
+- *2025.10*: &nbsp;💦💦 1 Paper is submitted to WWW 2026.
+Hope a wonderful result.
-- *2025.10*: &nbsp;🎉🎉 Get Postgraduate National Scholarship Again.
+- *2025.10*: &nbsp;🎉🎉 Get Postgraduate National Scholarship again.

 # 📝 Selected Publications (\*=Equal Contribution, †=Conresponding Author)
-## 🛡️ Robust Multimodal Learning
+## 🛡 Robust Multimodal Learning